You should choose Sorrento. Here's why.

 My cousin and I arrived in Sorrento by train in the early afternoon.
 The train ride itself was incredible.
 Two guys from Montreal who had never seen a train ride with such spectacular views — luscious green hills on one side and the Gulf of Naples on the other.
 As people disembark, Sorrento opens up.
 Smell of adventure in the air.
 Which way you go is all up to you.

 Positano is one of the most genuinely beautiful places I have ever seen.
-The argument for it is real, and I will give it the full treatment it deserves.
 But Sorrento — less photographed, less hyped, and a fraction of the price — gave me something Positano, for all its spectacle, could not.
-Read on for the full picture: the crowds, the costs, the food, and why one of these towns stayed with me long after I left.
+The lines above tell you which one is for you.
+If you are still weighing your Amalfi base against Naples instead, the Naples as Amalfi Coast base piece is the deeper version of that argument; and the Pompeii or Herculaneum verdict covers the Vesuvius-cities day you should build into the trip.

 Positano — The Spectacular Argument